buckelij/probot-labelboard/README.md

 # probot-labelboard

 > a GitHub App built with [probot](https://github.com/probot/probot) that
-> adds labeled Issues to the specified Project.
+> adds or moves labeled Issues to the specified Projects.

 ## Setup